cmksoftdev/GifRecorder/README.md

 ![](https://media.giphy.com/media/9rphauhVLUisUlxKE4/giphy.gif)

-You can also download the newes setup build from http://cmk.bplaced.net/
+You can also download the newest setup build from http://cmk.bplaced.net/